-But losing 10 pounds quickly, yet sustainably, is not out of the question.
-And shedding weight and body fat can lower heart disease risk, improve blood sugars, and lead to countless other health benefits.
+But losing 10 pounds quickly, yet sustainably, is not out of the question!
+Besides, losing and maintaining a healthy weight can lower heart disease risk, improve blood sugars, amongst countless other benefits.

 So, how long does it take to lose 10 pounds?
 Find out this timeline and how to lose the weight once and for all!

-Although a solidified answer to the question would be ideal, there are multiple considerations when it comes to weight loss.
+Although a straightforward answer to the question would be ideal, many factors should be considered when it comes to weight loss.

-First off, weight can fluctuate up to 5 pounds daily based on diet.
-This is due to bathroom patterns and hydration status that ebb and flow water weight.
+First off, weight can fluctuate daily based on diet, bathroom patterns, and hydration status that ebb and flow water weight.
 For actual fat loss, losing 10 pounds varies based on a number of factors, including body composition, gender, and age.

 Simply put, losing one pound of fat requires a 3,500 calorie deficit.
 Most nutrition experts encourage losing no more than one to two pounds in a week unless guided by a healthcare professional.

-If following and desiring that weight loss pace, losing 10 pounds takes an average of two months:
+If following and desiring that weight loss pace, losing 10 pounds takes an average of two months give or take:

-It is likewise important to note, though, people with more weight to lose are more likely to drop weight faster.
+However, people with more weight to lose tend to drop weight faster.
 For instance, someone trying to lose 50 pounds will likely lose 10 pounds faster than someone with 15 pounds to lose.

 From tracking food intake to eating based on hunger, use this weight loss advice for long-term success!